MerosCrypto/Meros/docs/Protocol/Lattice.md

 Data hashes are defined as `Blake2b-384("data" + sender + nonce + data.length + data)`, where sender takes up 32 bytes, nonce 4 bytes, data length 1 byte, and data variable bytes.

-The data must be less than 256 bytes (enforced by only providing a single-byte to store the data length in).
+The data must be less than 256 bytes (enforced by only providing a single byte to store the data length).

-The proof must satisfy the following check, where `dataDifficulty` is the Datas' spam filter's difficulty (described in the Consensus documentation):
+The proof must satisfy the following check, where dataDifficulty is the Datas' spam filter's difficulty (described in the Consensus documentation):

 ```
 Argon2d(